SemanticMediaWiki/SemanticMediaWiki/docs/examples/boilerplate.resultprinter.example.md

 		// Used to set that the output and being treated as HTML (opposed to plain wiki text)
 		$this->isHTML = true;

-		// Correct escaping is vital to minimize possibilites of malicious code snippets
+		// Correct escaping is vital to minimize possibilities of malicious code snippets
-		// and also a coherent string evalution therefore it is recommended
+		// and also a coherent string evaluation therefore it is recommended
 		// that data transferred to the JS plugin is JSON encoded

-		// Assign the ID to make a data instance readly available and distinguishable
+		// Assign the ID to make a data instance readily available and distinguishable
 		// from other content within the same page
 		$requireHeadItem = [ $id => json_encode( $data ) ];
 		\SMWOutputs::requireHeadItem( $id, \Skin::makeVariablesScript( $requireHeadItem ) );

 		// Add two elements a outer wrapper that is assigned a class which the JS plugin
-		// can select and will fetch all instances of the same result printer and an innner
+		// can select and will fetch all instances of the same result printer and an inner
 		// container which is set invisible (display=none) for as long as the JS plugin
 		// holds the content hidden.
 It is normally the place where the "hard work"
 		// is done hidden from the user until it is ready.